buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPortsAndWaterwaysDomain/PropertySets/Pset_MarineFacilityTransportation.md

 # Pset_MarineFacilityTransportation

-Properties common to the definition of all occurrences of _IfcMarineFacility_ which are catagorised as transportation facilities such as Ports, marinas etc.
+Properties common to the definition of all occurrences of _IfcMarineFacility_ which are catagorised as transportation facilities such as Ports, marinas etc.<!-- end of definition -->